 States fail to maintain even the most basic protections for system-involved youth.
 Documented cases of physical, sexual, and emotional abuse against children during imprisonment are common across the country, and corporal or physical punishment in carceral institutions still remains legal in 16 states.

 Detention is no place for kids.
 Keeping youth in the community can be done safely.
 Community alternative programs offer a range of services and resources to address underlying behavioral and mental health issues.
 Several states have enacted new legislation, decarcerating youth and redirecting funding from state-run facilities in favor of community resources and programs.
-For example, California is diverting youth from prisons and closing its juvenile division in 2023, replacing it with community-based services and supports.

 Children’s Rights is proud to be part of a national effort to close foster care-to-prison and school-to-prison pipelines; end the use of solitary confinement, physical restraints, and other punitive practices; stop the criminalization of children; and invest in support services that enable children to grow and heal at home within their own communities.
 We are also working with fellow advocates to decarcerate and close New York City’s jail complex on Rikers Island.